If you're like me, you've found yourself staring down the list of impressively (and intimidatingly)…

 With a semi-automatic, you control a lot of what goes into the process.
 To achieve that café-quality drink, you may have to do some trial-and-error work to get your intended result.

 Frothing milk is a biggie, especially if you want to make latte art.
-It’s not just about warming the milk, but getting the micro-bubbles incorporated to achieve that silky smoothness.
+It’s not just about warming the milk or steaming milk, but getting the micro-bubbles incorporated to achieve that silky smoothness.
 And getting that airy milk foam will take a bit of practice.

 Preparing the espresso itself also takes some skill.
 Some semi-automatics have helpers to get the proper grind and tamping, but others leave the process completely up to you.
 To get the proper extraction, the grind needs to be uniform and quite fine.
 You also need the proper compression in the portafilter basket.